 Sanford was born in 1841.

 Sanford did not get lucky genes.
 As a child he was "a nervous, anaemic, frail shred of a child".

-His father was an alcoholic and died at the age of 42.
-Sanford inherited the tendencies.
+His father died at the age of 42.
 His mother's side of the family was not knows for their long lives either.

 Sanford was an office worker and as years passed by, he became partially bald.
 He was also rheumatic and had plenty of minor ailments.
 At the age of 50 he was an old man in poor health, suffering from a number of chronic complaints and wrinkles.

 Desperate to change his life, he devised a series of 35 exercises to be performed in bed before arising in the morning.

 After following his exercises for years, he looked like a young man at 70.
 His face had become smooth and wrinkle-free.
 And as said, he had clinical examination reports to prove that.